Young Performers Career Advancement

 Through a partnership developed with the Sphinx Organization, APAP also provides an opportunity for a Sphinx Competition alumni artist or ensemble to participate in the program each year, ensuring classical composers of color are also well represented and recognized.

 Each year, YPCA supports the best and brightest emerging stars in classical music.
 Meet the most recent class here.
-Be sure to RSVP to APAP’s only self-produced showcase featuring this year’s class of YPCA participants, performing in Carnegie Hall.
-This event is free and open to the public.
+The YPCA showcase is always free and open to the public.
 Hors d'oeuvres are provided.

 Inside Arts articles